himanshuo/spamassassin/tornado/README.md

 A user can optionally get a full report of why whatever decision was made.
 A user can also optionally send in a file instead of json key-value pairs for both teaching and

+#Issues:
+1) if the result of spamc -c < <filename> is constantly 0/0 then try restarting spam assassin via sudo /etc/init.d/spamassassin restart

 # Configuration Information:
 1) Edit /etc/spamassassin/local.cf (or wherever your configurations are) and make it look like tornado/settings/local_configs